loxilb-io/loxilbdocs/docs/perf.md

         }
 }
 ```
-The above code is run in each of the load-balancer end-points.
+The above code runs in each of the load-balancer end-points.

 We use [wrk](https://github.com/wg/wrk) HTTP benchmarking tool for this test.
 This is run inside the client "100.100.100.1" host.